josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 </CalloutPlusQuote>

 Matt showed some numbers onscreen at WCUS, comparing Automattic's contributions to WP Engine's.
 But I'm not going to repeat them because I'm certain they're distorted.
 Besides, I'm not sure the two companies' work can, or _should_, be considered directly comparable in the first place.
-They do different things in different ways, and there's no law or license mandating either of them do anything.
+They do different things in different ways, and there's no law or license mandating either of them do anything to begin with.

 Regardless, Matt seems irked that WP Engine isn't abiding by the ["Five for the Future" program, outlined on WordPress.org](https://wordpress.org/five-for-the-future).
-Five for the Future asks that if you benefit from WordPress, you give back 5% of your time directly to that open-source project, which I think pretty much everyone can agree is a very noble and admirable aspiration that companies such as those involved _should_ be doing.
+Five for the Future asks that if you benefit from WordPress, you give back 5% of your time directly to that open-source project, which I think pretty much everyone can agree is a very noble and admirable aspiration that companies such as these involved _should_ probably be doing.

 But it's not a requirement, or a policy, and enforcing it as such—acting unilaterally as the WordPress police, let alone so suddenly and violently—is extremely questionable and deeply troubling.
-(Not to mention a likely deterrent for other organizations who might want to participate in the WordPress space.)
+(Not to mention a likely deterrent for people and organizations who might want to participate in the WordPress space.)

 Matt's claimed he/Automattic have been soliciting WP Engine for increased contributions for "years," and that they've given "$0" to the WordPress foundation.
 To the best of my knowledge, neither of those claims has been substantiated, but I suppose they don't really change this discussion much either way.